agrc/gis.utah.gov/src/content/blog/2020-06-15-the-role-of-gis-during-a-pandemic-why-the-where-is-so-important-for-the-coronavirus.md

 ---
-title: "The Role of GIS during a Pandemic: Why the “Where” Is So Important for the Coronavirus"
+title: 'The Role of GIS during a Pandemic: Why the “Where” Is So Important for the Coronavirus'
 author:
   display_name: Anna Tribolet
   email: atribolet@utah.gov